 Admire the Incredible Colours of Peyto Lake

 Slightly further up the road, you’ll see signs for Peyto Lake.
 I was skeptical as to whether the water is really that vibrant.
-I can tell you firsthand, it is!
+I can tell you firsthand, that it is!
 This popular viewpoint rivals the nearby Lake Moraine with its stunning turquoise blue color and mountainous backdrop.

 Take the short 5-minute walk until you reach the viewing platform and be ready for your jaw to drop.
 The viewpoint stands quite high up which really intensifies the magnitude of the scene.
-If you prefer to avoid the crowds, walk just a little further to the second, lesser known and much quieter viewpoint.
+If you prefer to avoid the crowds, walk just a little further to the second, lesser-known, and much quieter viewpoint.

-To get there simply walk from along the paved path you were originally on and continue uphill towards the Upper Peyto Lake Viewpoint.
+To get there simply walk along the paved path you were originally on and continue uphill towards the Upper Peyto Lake Viewpoint.
 About 150 meters in you will see a sign signaling where the track becomes a circuit.
 Walk counter-clockwise along the circuit until you see a dirt trail on your right.
 After the paved path turns left, there will be a sign directing you right towards the Upper Viewpoint.
 About 250 meters later you’ll arrive and are hopefully alone!

 Walk on a 10,000-Year-Old Glacier

 The Athabasca Glacier is impossible to miss!
 It's one of the largest non-polar ice fields in the world and you know when you've arrived!
 You'll be compelled to stop and take in the incredible sights of this ancient glacier.

 Or you can go one step better with the opportunity to actually walk on it.

 This is a once-in-a-lifetime experience and one that should be appreciated as the glacier is melting at an incredible rate.

 Jump on an organized tour at the Columbia Icefield Discovery Centre.
 Book ahead as the tours can fill up quickly.